 Every channel on the Roku Channel Store offers something unique.
 You can choose from four channel types – free channels, subscription channels, authenticated channels and rent-or-buy channels.

 Free channels offer a variety of free content from movies and TV shows to news and music.
-Popular free channels include YouTube, Crackle, Popcornflix, ABC, Smithsonian, CBS News, and Pluto TV.
+Popular free channels include The Roku Channel, YouTube, Crackle, Popcornflix, ABC, Smithsonian, CBS News, and Pluto TV.
 Free channels generally do have ads; however, there are also free channels that have no ads such as PBS.

 After you get your Roku streaming device set up, learn how to find free movies and TV shows.